danoc93/auctioneer/README.md

 The Auction-As-A-Service service monorepo.

-You can use the helper [scripts](scripts) folder to manage certain operations in the application.
+You can use the helper [Makefile](Makefile) commands to manage certain operations in the application.

 It requires [pipenv](https://github.com/pypa/pipenv) to be available as it is the core dependency service.